dotnet/machinelearning/docs/code/VBufferCareFeeding.md

 One possible alternate (wrong) implementation of this would be to just say `dst=src` then edit `dst` and scale its contents by `c`.
-But, then `dst` and `src` would share references to their internal arrays, completely compromising the caller's ability to do anything useful with them: if the caller were to pass `dst` into some other method that modified it, this could easily (silently!) modify the contents of `src`.
-The point is: if you are writing code *anywhere* whose end result is that two distinct `VBuffer` structs share references to their internal arrays, you've almost certainly introduced a **nasty** pernicious bug.
+But, then `dst` and `src` would share references to their internal arrays, completely compromising the caller's ability to do anything useful with `src`: if the caller were to pass `dst` into some other method that modified it, this could easily (silently!) modify the contents of `src`.
+The point is: if you are writing code *anywhere* whose end result is that two distinct `VBuffer`s share references to their internal arrays, you've almost certainly introduced a **nasty** pernicious bug.